What is an Experience Modification Rate (EMR), and why does it matter?

 If you’ve ever looked into how your workers’ comp insurance rate is calculated, you may have come across the term Experience Modification Rate (or its shortened form, EMR).
 So what exactly is an EMR rating?
-How does it affect the rate you’ll pay for workers’ comp insurance?
+How does it affect your workers’ compensation premium?
 And how can you lower your EMR to save money on workers’ comp?

 We'll walk you through everything you need to know about your EMR.